Azure/azure-sdk-for-cpp/sdk/identity/azure-identity/README.md

 A credential is a class which contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across Azure SDK accept credentials when they are constructed, and service clients use those credentials to authenticate requests to the service.

-The Azure Identity library focuses on OAuth authentication with Azure Active directory, and it offers a variety of credential classes capable of acquiring a Microsoft Entra token to authenticate service requests.
+The Azure Identity library focuses on OAuth authentication with Microsoft Entra ID, and it offers a variety of credential classes capable of acquiring a Microsoft Entra token to authenticate service requests.
 All of the credential classes in this library are implementations of the `TokenCredential` abstract class in [azure-core][azure_core_library], and any of them can be used by to construct service clients capable of authenticating with a `TokenCredential`.

 See [Credential Classes](#credential-classes) for a complete listing of available credential types.